forem/forem/docs/technical-overview/compatibility.md

 Compatability means:

 - Staying updated.
 We need to maintain overall compatability by keeping the ecosystem close to the latest version as proactively as we can.
-- Maintaining all programmatic interfaces, whether they be the [API](https://api.forem.com) or forem meta tags which can be consumed for forem validation.
+- Maintaining all programmatic interfaces, whether they be the [API](https://api.forem.com) or Forem meta tags which can be consumed for Forem validation.
 - Maintaining human interfaces which allow users to find where they need to go and conduct all necessary customizations.
 - Maintain great performance such that the web-based forem ecosystem can provide a great experience in all network conditions and in comparison to more closed ecosystems.